RichardBKeck/DATA310-Project-2/README.md

 ### Test Results
 Kolmogorov-Smirnov Test Results: KstestResult(statistic=0.059208003492357775, pvalue=0.003293124427805528)

 Anderson-Darling Test Results: AndersonResult(statistic=5.032918611713285, critical_values=array([0.573, 0.653, 0.784, 0.914, 1.087]), significance_level=array([15. , 10. ,  5. ,  2.5,  1. ]))

+This suggests that the residuals are not normal.

 ## The Support Vector Regression Challenge
 One additional challenge that my professor proposed was to write a function which uses Support Vector Regression to identify the optimal values for the C and epsilon hyperparamaters.
 For the purposes of this question, it was assumed that the user would input the desired kernal type and a single polynomial degree.
 This is primarially stipulated the limit the time that the code needs to run.
 The following code accomplishes the assigned task.